DoctorGoat/psychic-barnacle/README.md

  magic and make sure there's an export def being loaded by VS

 # STEP 3: Config
- VCPKG: vcpkg install detours
- get nop's d2mooheaders or d2moo,
+ VCPKG: vcpkg install detours. get nop's d2mooheaders or d2moo.

- add all that to the dependencies. you might need c++17 and vc17 but I might have set them for a library I abandoned. set the vcpkg install folder. add include folders, i ended up with fog/storm/d2game/d2lang just to pull strcat from Unicode (the bastardized Diablo 2 Unicode) and the linker settings are tedious as well. set the def while you're there
+ add all that to the dependencies. set the vcpkg install folder. add include folders, i ended up with fog/storm/d2game/d2lang just to pull strcat from Unicode (the bastardized Diablo 2 Unicode) and the linker settings are tedious as well. set the def while you're there

 # STEP 4: Actually Doing Something
- hook LoadLibraryA and LoadLibraryW, we don't need the others watch loadlibrary for something we want to patch like d2game this is tricky because the game will do recursive reads of dlls otoh i don't see the problem if we just do DetourFindPayload or whatever and just skip that file if it's a problem.
-I'm not quite sure how I'm going to handle memory addresses but I can probably do like locations["goku.dll"] + 80085 to do goku.dll+80085..
+ hook LoadLibraryA and LoadLibraryW, we don't need the others. watch loadlibrary for something we want to patch like d2game. this is tricky because the game will do recursive reads of dlls. otoh i don't see the problem if we just do DetourFindPayload or whatever and just skip that file if it's true.
+I'm not quite sure how I'm going to handle memory addresses, I can probably do like locations["goku.dll"] + 80085 to do goku.dll+80085..
  Ordinals are off the table for now until I become smarter.